Construction Networking Event in UAE | Technology ConFex

 The construction and real estate sector are the most data generating industries in the world.
 Through sensors, IoTs, drones and 3D scanning millions of terrabytes are flooding the industry but with limited purpose and benefit.
 In this data driven age, the industry will need to be vigilant about burning energy on AI and data centres without the right business case.
 How can the industry ensure that it is collecting the correct data and segregating it for decision making - ensuring quality data management throughout the life cycle?

-Amjad Abou Said, Head of Business Development, Dubai Holding Asset Management
+Amjad Abou Said, Head of Business Development, Dubai Asset Management

 Arjun Mohan, Founder & CEO, TENDERD